 GeoEx has carefully vetted an array of conservation, cultural resource protection, education, and health care organizations to support, including the ones listed below.
-If you're interested in supporting them as well, we invite you to make donations through the GeoEx Foundation—100 percent of your donations are tax-deductible and go to the organizations.
-You may also wish to take one of our trips that give back.
+If you’re interested in supporting them as well, we invite you to make donations through the GeoEx Foundation—100 percent of your donations are tax-deductible and go to the organizations.

 Committed to ending the illegal wildlife trade and works to reduce global consumption of wildlife products such as shark fin, elephant ivory, and rhino horn by persuading consumers and strengthening enforcement.

 A conservation organization taking on complete responsibility for the rehabilitation and long-term management of 18 national parks in 12 countries, in partnership with governments and local communities.